ibm-cloud-docs/monitoring/getting-started.md

 When you [provision an instance](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-provision#provision), you automatically get an ingestion key, known as the [Sysdig access key](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key).

 After you provision an instance, you must configure metric sources, enable platform metrics, or both.
-* A metric source is any resource that you want to monitor and control its performance and health through a Sysdig instance.
+* A metric source is any resource that you want to monitor and control its performance and health through a monitoring.
 * You can configure a monitoring agent to collect metrics from a source.
 For example, you can configure a monitoring agent for a Kubernetes cluster.
 You use the access key to configure the monitoring agent that is responsible for collecting and forwarding metric data to your instance.

     The monitoring agent can be configured to push metrics to Sysdig via the public or private endpoints by using the appropriate ingestion URL.
 Details can found in the [Sysdig endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints) section.

     After the {{site.data.keyword.mon_full_notm}} agent is deployed in a metric source, collection and forwarding of metrics to the instance is automatic.
 The {{site.data.keyword.mon_full_notm}} agent automatically collects and reports on pre-defined metrics.
 You can configure which metrics to monitor in an environment.

 * You can enable platform metrics to monitor {{site.data.keyword.cloud_notm}} services.
-You can only configure 1 Sysdig instance in a region to collect automatically platform metrics.
+You can only configure 1 monitoring in a region to collect automatically platform metrics.
 [Learn more](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling).

 You can [monitor](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-monitoring#monitoring), and [manage](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-panels) data through the {{site.data.keyword.mon_full_notm}} Web UI.